bodymindarts/risq/README.md

 to shed some light on the following questions
 - is an alternative implementation that is compatible with the live p2p network possible (ie. can java <-> rust processes communicate correctly via the protobuf based protocol)?
 - are there any significant technical advantages that can be gained from taking this approach (eg. less overall complexity, less risky dependencies, better dev workflow etc.)?
-- how high would the remaining effort be to achieve production rediness with an alternative implementation?
+- how high would the remaining effort be to achieve production readiness with an alternative implementation?
 - does it make sense as a strategic approach to write V2 from scratch vs adapt the existing code?

 ## Setup